Skip to content

 1. There are TODOs and expected behaviors well commented for your reference.

-2. As part of this assignment you are required to complete the APIs that will enable storing, retrieval and deletion from Firestore.
+2. As part of this assignment, you are required to complete the util APIs that enable storing, retrieval and deletion of data from Firestore.

 3. You also need to complete the registration, login and logout service for your application.